 - The Safeguarding policy.

 - The Behaviour Management policy.

+- Child on Child Abuse Policy;

 - The Code of Conduct for Adults

-- The safeguarding response to children who go missing from education; and - The role of the DSL (including the identity of the DSL and any deputies). - At least part one of KCSIE 2022.
+- The safeguarding response to children who go missing from education; and

+- The role of the DSL (including the identity of the DSL and any deputies).

+- At least part one of KCSIE 2024.